mittmedia/swedish-local-news-categories/README.md

-# Kategoriträd för svenska lokalnyheter
+# Category tree for Swedish local news

 This tree is mainly developed for local newsrooms in Sweden.
 It's inspired by the [IPTC standard for news](http://show.newscodes.org/index.html?newscodes=medtop&lang=en-GB&startTo=Show) but a lot has been added, removed and changed to better suite Swedish institutions and interests.
 The supported formats are Yaml and JSON.
 The Yaml-file `categories-coded.yml` is the master file, any suggested changes or pull requests should reference this file.